 3 Common Mistakes and How to Fix Them.

 We often find ourselves losing our cool or getting anxious and frustrated at the time when most want to enjoy family and friends.
-If you found yourself in those common shoes, and here are few tips that will help you and your family enjoy the holidays with more ease and comfort.
+If you found yourself in those common shoes, and here are a few tips that will help you and your family enjoy the holidays with more ease and comfort.

 Solution: Holiday Bliss Follows Daily Bliss.

 There is little of real value that we give over the holidays that we can’t give every single day.
-If we get caught up in making one day or one event the ‘biggie’, then we really don’t get it.
+If we get caught up in making one day or one event the ‘biggie’, then we don’t get it.
 Start with the actions that bring daily bliss to you and do them today.
 Give from your heart today.
 Give in small ways today.
 Give love where it’s unexpected today.
 Do all of these things now.

 And then we aren’t doing all of this work for weeks on end seeking the blissful moment.
 Make them all blissful moments.
-And the holidays become icing on the cake.
+And the holidays become the icing on the cake.

 2. Trying To Create Moments For Others & Getting Lost In Their